 All the projects which we choose to support through the purchase of carbon credits are of the highest quality and are verified by the leading standards in the voluntary carbon market -Gold standard and Verified Carbon Standard (VCS) in combination with the Climate, Community & Biodiversity Standards (CCB).
 This means the projects and their associated emissions reductions have been evaluated against strict criteria and in addition provide benefits beyond climate mitigation such as supporting jobs in the local community or biodiversity protection.

 Each year we look for projects which fall into two categories:

 Examples of projects we have supported include:

-Generating clean energy for the grid in Taiwan and Turkey
+Generating clean energy for the grid in Taiwan, Turkey and Vietnam

 In the countries where most of our products are made fossil fuels including coal remain a major part of the energy mix.
 Energy derived from fossil fuels generates high carbon emissions as well as particulate matter and sulphur dioxide which is harmful to health.